Thermal Scanning (Infrared)

-Thermal Scanning is an optional, add-on service that has literally changed the way homes are inspected today.
+Thermal Scanning has literally changed the way homes are inspected today.

 How is Thermal Scanning integrated into my home inspection?